 Source: Green Bean Casserole Pizza

-To make this amazing Green Bean Casserole Pizza according to the recipe by Natalie Slater, you have to make a version of green been casserole from scratch and then top your pizza with it.
+To make this amazing Green Bean Casserole Pizza, according to the recipe by Natalie Slater, you have to make a version of green bean casserole from scratch and then top your pizza with it.
 Why not make the process infinitely easier by using the leftover casserole you already have in the fridge?
 Top the pizza with extra crispy fried onions for a delectable dinner.

 Source: Creamy Pumpkin Soup

 Finish making (and eating, of course) your pumpkin pie?
-Take that left over pumpkin purée and make this jazzed up Creamy Pumpkin Soup by Gina Fontana with crispy chickpeas, pomegranate seed, toasted pumpkin seeds, and artichokes!
-The breaded “parmesan” baked artichokes give this meal a little extra oomph and the pomegranate seeds are a wonderfully sweet addition.
+Take that leftover pumpkin purée and make this jazzed-up Creamy Pumpkin Soup by Gina Fontana with crispy chickpeas, pomegranate seeds, toasted pumpkin seeds, and artichokes!
+The breaded “parmesan” baked artichokes give this meal a little extra oomph, and the pomegranate seeds are a wonderfully sweet addition.

 After stuffing yourself with all that Thanksgiving goodness, you might be craving something clean and nourishing.
 You can also use that opened can of pumpkin purée to make these White Bean and Pumpkin Veggie Burgers by Jasmine Briones.
 These burgers are filling, healthy, and just plain adorable.
 Plus, they will satisfy anyone’s taste buds, vegan or not.